Note: Please read the Sourdough Starter/Bread Troubleshooting post before leaving a question in the comments or emailing

 Of interest is the fact that a longer rise time does not necessarily correlate with a lighter baked bread.

 When you are ready to bake your bread, remove the bowl of dough from the oven (if you’ve been letting it rise in there).
 Place your Dutch oven, with lid, into your oven and pre-heat to 425 degrees F/220 degrees C/Gas Mark 7.
 Keep your Dutch oven in there for about 1/2 hour–so it gets nice and hot.
 When you’re ready, carefully remove the Dutch oven from the oven and remove the lid.
 Remember: it will be extremely hot!

 Remove the plastic wrap from your rising dough.
 Grasp the edges of the parchment paper with your hands, making sure that you have got a firm hold on it, and carefully and gently transfer your dough to the Dutch oven–your dough will be risen and is in a fairly fragile state.
 Be very careful–it is easy to burn yourself at this step.
 At this point, you can cut the parchment paper edges so there is not so much extra hanging over the sides.
 Spray the top with a few sprays of water–this will help to create the crisp and chewy crust.
 Place (hot) lid back onto your Dutch oven, and return to the oven.

-This bread stores best on the counter (not in the fridge).
+This bread stores best on the counter, unwrapped at room temperature (not in the fridge).
 Do not wrap it in foil or plastic wrap–it will make the crust gummy.
-I have found that Debbie Meyer Bread Bags are terrific for storing this (and other gf) bread.
+Once you cut it, store it unwrapped with the cut side down on the cutting board at room temperature.
+If you really want to wrap it, use a paper bag or something like Debbie Meyer Bread Bags–which are porous like paper bags and they let the bread breathe.
 My local food co-op carries them.

 If you encounter issues or problems with the starter or the bread, check out my Gluten-Free Sourdough Troubleshooting Guide before posting a question.
-Thanks!
+Also, look at the photo of my loaf, above, before you post a question about how high the bread should rise–as you can see, it doesn’t rise that high.

 PRINT FRIENDLY RECIPE